AlexisAndradeDev/event-simulation/README.md

 ## Contact / Support

-For questions, bug reports, or feature requests please open an issue on GitHub or contact the maintainer.
+For questions, bug reports, or feature requests please open an issue on GitHub or contact the maintainer at alexis.martinez.contacto@gmail.com.